veegres/ivory/README.md

 But I hope it will help manage and troubleshoot Postgres clusters for both developers and database administrators.

-Ivory can be used as a local tool in your personal computer for your needs and as a standalone tool in a separete virtual machine for collaborative usage.
+Ivory can be used as a local tool in your personal computer for your needs and as a standalone tool in a separate virtual machine for collaborative usage.

 ## Get started
 1. Start the docker container